5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 It is intended so you can setup without looking at the campaign guide.
 The minimum count is there to let you check if you missed anything.
 (Occassionally there is a card sticking on the dividers...)

-Minimum means sometimes the scenario would immediately ask you to add the set aside cards to the starting encounter deck on setup, depending on some conditions.
+Minimum means sometimes the scenario would immediately ask you to add the set aside cards to the starting encounter deck on setup, depending on some conditions, therefore no longer matching this count.
 This app has no way to know if you met those conditions or not.

 ## Subset